You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

 Lenders must abide by specified codes of conduct in dealing with people who have problems paying their mortgage.
 These codes of conduct provide protection for borrowers.
-Read more in our documents on mortgage arrears and consumer protection codes and the Mortgage Arrears Resolution Process.
+Read more in our document on mortgage arrears and consumer protection codes.

 The Mortgage Arrears Resolution Process (MARP)

-Tax relief is available on mortgage interest payments.
-As this relief is provided 'at source', it is likely you are already claiming the relief.
+Tax relief on mortgage interest payments is no longer available for mortgages taken out after 31 December 2012, but if your mortgage started before this date, you are probably already claiming the relief.
 Find out more about mortgage interest relief.

 Mortgage protection and mortgage repayment policies

-Most private residential mortgages are covered by a mortgage protection policy which comes into play in the event of your death.
-You may also have a mortgage repayment policy or some other form of insurance that offers financial support in the event that you lose your job or otherwise experience a fall in income.
-Read more about mortgage protection and mortgage repayment policies.
+Most private residential mortgages are covered by a mortgage protection policy, which comes into play in the event of your death.
+You may also have a mortgage repayment policy or some other form of insurance that offers financial support if you lose your job or otherwise experience a fall in income.
+Read more about insurance protection on mortgages.